cjmoczy/504-final-project-lorenz_system/README.md

   <img src="assets/images/diff_eq.png"/>
 </p>

-With this solution, we can compare our values to the integrator method that was implemented in this algorithm.
+With this solution, we can compare these values to the integrator method that was implemented in this algorithm.
 In order to run this test, the following code can be ran in the terminal:

 ```
 $ make lorenz_test
 ```

 The GNUmakefile will build the executable "./lorenz_test" and execute it.
-Upon execution, the test will evaluate the position of z using the differnetial solution and compare this value to value obtained using the integrator.
+Upon execution, the test will evaluate the position of z using the differnetial solution and compare this value to the value obtained using the integrator.
 Due to the inherent error of using an integrator, the difference of the two values was compared to a fixed value of 0.005.
-If the difference was less than 0.005, the values were considered close and the subtest was considered as "pass".
-If all tests were considered a "pass", the user would be prompted with a message that all tests have passed.
+If the difference was less than 0.005, the two values were considered "close" and the subtest was considered as a "pass".
+If all tests were considered a "pass", the user would be prompted with a message that all tests have been passed.
 After running the test, one can run the following command to reset files within the directory:

 ```
 $ make clean